Coder-Python/real-estate-price-prediction/README.md

 ## Visuals :

-In this part we would like to illustrate some visuals about the output of this program.
-After cleaning the data, the dataframe looks as follows:
+In this part we would like to illustrate the output of this program.

-Here we can see that the dataframe consists only of numerical values like required.
+We can see that the dataframe consists only of numerical values like required.
 We can see that the data is (almost) evenly distributed between the two property types (house/apartment) as we see from the pie chart below:

 <img title="Pie chart distribution of data" alt="pie chart" src="./images/piechart.png">